 July has been busy… a wedding in Virginia, a week in the Outer Banks visiting lighthouses and time with friends in Washington DC… and the heat followed me everywhere I went!

 I hate to complain, but when the thermometer hovers in the upper 90s for weeks, its exhausting.
 But luckily, watermelon season is in full force!

 Watermelon makes the hot weather bearable.
-Not only is it a quintessential summer treat, watermelon has numerous health benefits.
+Not only is it a quintessential summer treat, watermelon has numerous health benefits which are great for hydration.
 But don’t let all that lycopene and vitamin C deter you from using it liberally in cocktails!

-Traditional margaritas are great, but Watermelon Margaritas are my favorite.
+Traditional margaritas are great, in fact all margarita flavors are great, but Watermelon Margaritas are my favorite.
 They are less acidic, fruity and thirst-quenching.
 Perfect for those continuous 90 degree days!

 I wish I had a video of how quickly the ice melted for this photo shoot!
 It was so humid that the gorgeous Black Hawaiian Sea Salt ran off the glass in a pool of condensation…and I was taking the pictures INSIDE!!!
 Do you see the how even the garnish is dripping?